cytoscape/cytoscape.js-blog/_drafts/2016-06-22-social-network.md

 ```

 Because `targetUser` and `followers` are Twitter objects rather than Cytoscape.js objects, `getElementById()` is using `id_str`.
-`id_str` is one of the several dozen names in the Twitter object and corresponds to the `id` name of nodes in the Cytoscape.js graph.
+`id_str` is one of the several dozen keys in the Twitter object and corresponds to the `id` name of nodes in the Cytoscape.js graph.
 [`getElementById()`](http://js.cytoscape.org/#cy.getElementById) will return a [collection](http://js.cytoscape.org/#collection) of all elements matching that ID (of which there will only be 0 or 1, since elements must have unique IDs).
 In the case that the collection has 0 elements, [`empty()`](http://js.cytoscape.org/#eles.empty) will return true and the element will be added.